avalanche-foundation/ACPs/ACPs/78-dynamic-multidimensional-fees/README.md

 ### How will the wallets estimate the fees?

 AvalancheGo nodes will provide new APIs exposing the current and expected fee rates, as they are likely to change block by block.
 Wallets can then use the fees rates to select UTXOs to pay the transaction fees.
-Moreover Avalanchego implementation proposed above offers a fees.Calculator struct that can be reused by wallets and downstreams to evaluate calculate fees
+Moreover Avalanchego implementation proposed above offers a `fees.Calculator` struct that can be reused by wallets and downstreams to evaluate calculate fees.

 ### How will wallets be able to re-issue Txs at a higher fee?